We'll Help Wipe Your Slate Clean.

 Personalized Service, the Fox-Miles way.
 Family-friendly, non-judgmental Insolvency, Bankruptcy, and Credit Counselling services to help you through difficult times.

 Are you considering Bankruptcy in Edmonton due to financial distress?
 Fox-Miles & Associates has a Licensed Insolvency Trustee in Edmonton and Alberta since 1999.
 During your free initial consultation, we will work with you to explore your spending habits, budgeting skills, and a thorough consideration of the debt relief options available to you.
 Additionally, we will ensure you understand the warning signs of financial difficulties, the role credit plays in your life, and how to obtain and use credit in the future.

-With 34 years’ experience in the field of Bankruptcy in Edmonton, Rhonda Fox-Miles has seen it all.
+With 34 years of experience in the field of Bankruptcy in Edmonton, Rhonda Fox-Miles has seen it all.
 She is a Licensed Insolvency Trustee, in addition to being a Registered Social Worker.
 Her social work background provides us with a unique approach to helping individuals faced with a financial crisis.
 Read more about Rhonda Fox-Miles here.

 Schedule Your Free Consultation

 We dedicate ourselves to supporting our clients as they go through the process of wiping their financial slates clean.
 Fox-Miles brings a vast network of resources so our clients can achieve the peace of mind necessary for making a fresh start.
 We have helped clients navigate their way through Bankruptcy in Edmonton and Alberta since 1999.